sebasfalcone/better-work-notes/Dessign_Patterns.md

    - Inheritance usually takes place in a single dimension.
 But when there are two or more dimensions, you have to create lots of class combinations, bloating the class hierarchy.

 An alternative to *inheritance* is *composition*.
-   - Inheritance represent the "is a" of a relationship (a car *is a* transport).
+   - Inheritance represents the "is a" of a relationship (a car *is a* transport).
-   - Composition represent the "has a" of a relationship (a car *has an* engine).
+   - Composition represents the "has a" of a relationship (a car *has an* engine).

 > NOTE: this principle also applies to aggregation.